Briose/laravel-wjfcms/README_EN.md

 ###  Beautiful and elegant：

-The laravel-wjfcms background page is based on the single-page version of layui-admin.
+The laravel-wjfcms background page is based on the single-page version of layui.
 The view is beautiful and the documentation is rich.
 You don't have to worry about the page layout and JS anymore.

 ### MVC layered mode